Skip to content

 Websocket streaming scripts

 Websockets is a widely extended communication protocol, available in most popular programming languages.
-Here are examples of how to connect to a websocket using Python or Javascript:
+Here are examples of how to write to a websocket using Python or Javascript:

 python